Dixie Carter (wrestling): Legacy

-Carter has been criticized due to her decisions about TNA.
+Carter has been criticized for her decisions about TNA.
 AJ Styles, once dubbed as "The Face of TNA", said that Carter ruined TNA because of her "not knowing what's best for business".
 Konnan claimed Carter is "incompetent" and "she doesn't know what she is doing".
 Vince Russo has also been critical of Carter's management style stating, "Dixie just did so much more damage than good, just not being upfront and not being honest and everything was underhanded and behind people's back.
 I can't tell you how many times as my boss, she would tell me something and then it always ended with, 'but you can't say anything, you can't tell anybody' and that was just so hard to work under that umbrella".

 Kurt Angle praised Carter as a "great boss", stating, "Sometimes, having a woman in charge is a lot better than a man, because they're so much more understanding, more compassionate".
 Hernandez praised Carter as "smart" for delegating responsibilities to others with more knowledge of the professional wrestling business.
 Eric Bischoff also praised Carter as an "intelligent woman" who could sell her product to corporate executives but criticized her for not having an overall vision for the company.
 Meanwhile, Bruce Prichard described Carter as "very gullible", and criticized the corporate structure within TNA.

 Various women who performed for the Knockouts division criticized Carter.
+Awesome Kong has stated that she felt that Carter "didn't appreciate her homegrown talent" and that Knockouts were underpaid, with some having to work second jobs.
 Velvet Sky said that Carter "ruined it for all of us".
 Sky also stated that Spike TV canceled Impact Wrestling after they got tired "of Carter's shit".
 Angelina Love, Velvet Sky's tag team partner, said that working with her was "a disaster".
-Tara ended on bad terms with TNA, complaining of that the company was disorganized under Carter's leadership.
+Tara ended on bad terms with TNA, complaining that the company was disorganized under Carter's leadership.